JennHaggerty/jennhaggerty.github.io/_posts/2025-04-21-your-recruiter-pro.markdown

 title:  "Your Recruiter Pro Version is in the works"
 date:   2025-04-21
 tags:   Next.js, React, Typescript, TailwindCSS, HeroUI, MongoDB, Vercel, OpenAI
-description: "Jennifer did get enough from the original app and begins a pro version."
+description: "Jennifer didn't get enough from the original app and begins a pro version."
 ---

 Today I began the pro version of Your Recruiter